nada

 #no KYC eSIM#anonymous eSIM#Bitcoin eSIM#privacy eSIM#Silent.Link#PikaSim#ZeroID#Lightning Network#travel eSIM#crypto eSIM

-Yes, we're one of the providers in this comparison, and we'll be upfront about that.
-But if you're looking for a no-KYC eSIM, you deserve an accurate picture of what's out there — not a marketing page pretending to be a review.
+Yes, we are one of the providers in this comparison, and we will be upfront about that.
+But if you are looking for a no-KYC eSIM, you deserve an accurate picture of what is out there, not a marketing page pretending to be a review.
+We cite our sources, we link to competitor websites, and we update this article every quarter.

 The Short Version